CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-dkim.md

 "to", "message-id", "subject" et cetera.
 If you have custom fields that you want to include in the signature too, you can add an extra "headers" property holding an array of the headers that you also want to be signed.
-This is often used to sign the "feedback-id" header that required for Gmail feedback loops.
+This is often used to sign the "feedback-id" header that is required for Gmail feedback loops.

 A DKIM signature can have an expire time.
 By adding the "expire" property to your JSON, you can include this expiration time in the signature.
 The expire time is optional however.

+If you add multiple DKIM keys to your message you can specify the order in which they are used to sign the MIME.
+This may be important for certain mail servers that only use the first few DKIM signatures to check the validity of a message.
+The signature of a DKIM key with *low* priority will appear at the *top* of your message.

 ## Example Code